MateusProvensi/MateusProvensi/README.md

 # Hey, there!👋 I'm [Mateus Provensi](https://github.com/MateusProvensi)

 ## Little things about me
 Hi!
 My name is **Mateus da Silva Provensi**.
 Welcome to my GitHub!
 I'm from Brazil, and I'm a beginner developer.
+I've always liked technology, and learning to create something you like is amazing.
+That's why I entered the area, to build, always prioritizing knowledge.
-- 📌 From Paraná, Brazil
+- 📌 From Paraná, Brazil;
 - 💼 Trainee of Developing in **[RP Info Sistemas](https://www.rpinfo.com.br/)**
+-  My Hobbies are:
+	- 🎬 Watch movies;
+	- 📚 Read books;
+- 🎵 I Love Music
+- 👦18 years old
+- 🧠 "That which is done out of love always takes place beyond good and evil"

 ## Technologies 🚀
 Technologies that I'm always learning, because the learning is continuous: